-Sportspeople, pregnant women, children, adolescents in development stages, and diabetic people need more magnesium - therefore, for them it is even harder to get it only from food.
+Sportspeople, pregnant women, children, adolescents in growth stages, and diabetic people need more magnesium - therefore, it is even harder for them to get it only from food.

 In these cases, consuming magnesium nutritional supplements is a very useful alternative to counteract a magnesium deficiency.